Chris44442/de10nano/README.md

 ## Ethernet communication

 Use SSH to communicate between the Host PC and the HPS via Ethernet.
 One of the main benefits is the seamless transfer of files like the rbf-file between Host PC and HPS.
 This way it is possible to flash a new rbf on the SD card within around three seconds, which is a huge benefit compared to the traditional flashing process which can take many minutes.
+Use the Files an the util folder as a template for basic understanding on how SSH and SCP commands are utilized.

 The other obvious advantage is the ability to easily connect to the device as long as the Host PC and the device are in the same network.